spabolu/tiaa-data-pipeline/frontend/README.md

-# TIAA DataPipeline Hackathon Frontend
+# TIAA Data Pipeline Hackathon Frontend

 This is the frontend for the TIAA-DataPipeline project, a hackathon entry demonstrating the use of AI agents to automate a data pipeline.